WyrdStudios/iris-landing/README.md

 ---

-**Built with ❤️ for Iris AI - Your Private Thought Partner, Built for You.**
+**Built with ❤️ for Iris AI - Your Personalized Assistant, Built for You.**

 *This repository is proprietary and confidential.
 All rights reserved.*